 The first line of treatment is always medical with antiseizure medication (tegretol or dilantin).
 Should medical treatment fail, a number of surgical treatments are available.
-These can be either (1) open surgery consisting of craniotomy with microvascular decompression of the trigeminal or facial nerves (MVD) or (2) percutaneous techniques for the fifth nerve, which involves either radio frequency rhizotomy, balloon compression or glycerol injections.
+These can be either (1) open surgery consisting of craniotomy with microvascular decompression of the trigeminal nerves (MVD); or (2) percutaneous techniques for the fifth nerve, which involves either radio frequency rhizotomy, balloon compression or glycerol injections.
 The latter techniques are usually used in older patients who are at a higher risk of open brain surgery.
 Occasionally, Gamma Knife radiosurgery is utilized in this disorder.

-The success rate of all of these procedures is usually 75% to 95% although recurrent cases may be more difficult to treat longterm.
+The success rate of all of these procedures is usually 75% to 95%, although recurrent cases may be more difficult to treat long term.
 The surgeons of Dallas Neurosurgical & Spine are experienced in all of these techniques and tailor surgical treatment to the individual patient.